spielwitz/biDiServer/ImplClient.md

 You may implement use case-specific coding here, for example, updating the connection status indicator on your client application UI.

-## `onNotificationReceived(Notification notification)`
+## `onNotificationReceived(String sender, ArrayList<String> recipients, long dateCreated, Object payload)`

-The method is called when the client receives a push notification from the server.
-The parameter `notification` of class [`Notification`](src/spielwitz/biDiServer/Notification.java) contains the payload of the notification.
-The payload is always custom-defined.
+The method is called when the client receives a push notification from the server. he payload is always custom-defined.
 See document [Implementing Custom Notifications](ImplCustomNotifications) for details.

 [Back to overview](README.md)